 FAQs: Pre-Arrival & New Students

-The following frequently asked questions address common inquiries regarding coming to Carnegie Mellon, how to apply for and receive an immigration document (I-20/DS-2019), how to apply for a visa, and arriving on campus.
+The following frequently asked questions address common inquiries regarding coming to Carnegie Mellon, how to apply for and receive an immigration document (Form I-20/DS-2019), how to apply for a visa, and arriving on campus.

 OIE recommends that all newly admitted and new students pay close attention to their Andrew email for important information, updates and instructions.